-Nothing captures the beauty of an area than a short stroll around the city.
+Nothing captures the beauty of an area more than a short stroll around the city.
 There is the Welcome Vienna walking tour that will keep you entertained and bewildered.
-There many other walking tours available as well.
+There are many other walking tours available as well.

 Just remember to tip the guide at the end of the stroll.
-No matter which tour you join, some of the highlights that you must see are Vienna State Opera house, Spanish riding school, Welt museum, giant Ferris wheel, natural history museum, Belvedere Palace, Schonbrunn Palace, and others.
+No matter which tour you join, some of the highlights that you must see are the Vienna State Opera house, Spanish riding school, Welt museum, giant Ferris wheel, natural history museum, Belvedere Palace, Schonbrunn Palace, and others.
 You can also ask for local tips from the guides.

 The Magic Vienna History Tour

 The historic center of Vienna was added to the Unesco World Heritage list in 2017.
 This is one of the most toured places in Vienna.
 It is bound to get flooded with tourists, buying a ticket in advance is recommended.
-The tour is concise, lasts about 2 hours, but it is very insightful.
-There are 5D cinemas and animated mannequins that mimic the historical celebrities plus many more surprises.
+The tour is concise, and lasts about 2 hours, but it is very insightful.
+There are 5D cinemas and animated mannequins that mimic historical celebrities plus many more surprises.
 Time Travel Vienna is also recommended for some local history education.